programacion-bucle-foreach

-The loop FOREACH is a control structure specifically designed to traverse and access the elements of a collection in a simplified manner.
+The FOREACH loop is a control structure specifically designed to traverse and access the elements of a collection in a simplified manner.

 Which in code would look something like the following.